 If you want to have good form and master your handstand, you need to first develop the right muscles.
 This is how you’ll be able to go after more advanced moves.

-This is why the training program in Calisthenics Academy starts with the fundamentals.
+This is why the training program in The Movement Athlete platform starts with the fundamentals.

 Training your core will help your handstands, doing leg lifts will perfect your l-sit, pulling strength and vertical dips will help you eventually achieve a muscle-up.

 Once you’ve got that – periodization and cycling come into play.

 I hear some of you saying: “But wait, how will my muscles grow if I train them every day?
 Don’t they grow during the resting time?”

 This is where split routines can be used:

 Split routines typically consist of either a 2- or 3-day split.
 With calisthenics, I’d stick with a 2-day split.

 Examples of a two-day split routine could be: